R-ODAF/R-ODAF_Health_Canada/README.md

 It's a good idea to run a small test dataset through the workflow when you first install it.
 To do this:

 Rename the inputs folder

 `mv inputs inputs_bak`

 Download the test dataset from our repository.
 This will create a new inputs directory already populated with the temposeq test data.

-Be sure to download the CORRECT RELEASE that matches the current state of the R-ODAF_Health_Canada pipeline.
+Be sure to download the release that matches the current state of the R-ODAF_Health_Canada pipeline.

 ```
 wget https://github.com/EHSRB-BSRSE-Bioinformatics/test-data/releases/download/latest/temposeq-inputs.tar.gz